matthewbordas/AgingHub/README.md

 # AgingHub
-A web portal for aiding the research community in understanding genes involved in aging
+A web app for aiding the research community in understanding genes involved in aging

 _v0.1.0_